fight that exercise-resistant fat

-As with any surgical procedure, liposuction is typically accompanied by some recovery time.
+As with any surgical procedure, liposuction in Charlotte NC is typically accompanied by some recovery time.
 It is normal for modest amounts of pain to be experienced immediately after the procedure, though your doctor can prescribe you medication to mitigate this pain.
 Most patients say that the pain feels like bruising and mostly subsides after the first 48 hours, though you may still feel some tenderness here and there for a few weeks after the procedure.

 It is also common for there to be a little residual swelling for a few weeks after the procedure.
 The best way to minimize this is simply to get a little light exercise, such as walking, and wear any compression garments provided to you by your surgeon.
 Your surgeon will probably recommend this as early as possible.
 Heavy exercise should be avoided for a couple of weeks.
 Your plastic surgeon can speak with you more about what you can expect from the recovery process.